NARM:

 "The spontaneous movement in all of us is toward connection, health, and aliveness.
 No matter how withdrawn and isolated we have become or how serious the trauma we have experienced, on the deepest level, just as a plant spontaneously moves toward sunlight, there is in each of us an impulse moving toward connection and healing.
 This organismic impulse is the fuel of the NARM approach."

-- Dr. Laurence Heller, NARM
+- Dr. Laurence Heller, NARM Founder

 What to expect in a NARM Session

-In sessions, we work with present-moment experience, curiosity, and mindful dialogue.
+In sessions, we work with present-moment experience, curiosity and mindful dialogue.

 There’s no pressure to revisit the past.
 Instead, we explore how old adaptations show up